-OATs shares projects, facilities, activities, and supervision of students with the Department of Physics of the University of Trieste.
+OATs shares projects, facilities, activities, and students’ tutoring with the Department of Physics of the University of Trieste.
+In addition, OATs has established tight collaborations with Research Institutes located in the Trieste area such as SISSA, ICTP and INFN.

 - 1 Marie Curie IIF fellowship GalCLU_ASTRO_COSMO (249,242,80.00 euro, 2015 to Jan 2017);